 If you neglect your oral health, the accumulation of bacteria, plaque, and tartar can contribute to the development of tooth decay and gum disease.
-While your dental implants are not a natural tooth or root tissue, the gums around a tooth implant can become infected.
+While dental implants are not natural teeth or root tissue, the gums around a tooth implant can become infected.
 Gum infection around an implant can develop into a condition called peri-implantitis, an inflammatory process that affects both hard and soft tissues.
 If left unchecked, peri-implantitis can degrade the alveolar bone that anchors the titanium post.
 To prevent the development of peri-implantitis that may put your implant at risk, it’s important to commit to daily dental hygiene practices and consistent dental care.

 Implants stimulate the growth of new bone tissue

 The most obvious consequence of tooth loss is a gap in your jaw and the loss of dental function.
 Missing teeth inevitably undermine your ability to eat and chew, and even the ability to speak.
 There are less obvious consequences of persistent tooth loss, though.
 The longer that a tooth’s root is missing from your jaw, the more the bone tissue in your jaw degenerates and shrinks.
 That gradual loss of bone structure will eventually undermine the support offered to neighbouring teeth.

 Titanium dental implants not only support dental restoration, but also stimulate the growth of new and healthy bone tissue.
 This means that a new dental implant will not only restore dental function.
 It will actually produce new and healthy jaw material to sustain your overall oral health.

 Are you curious about the appropriateness of getting a dental implant near you to restore your dental function and oral health?
 To confirm whether you are a good candidate for dental implants, contact a dentist in Grande Prairie.